tbgers/tbgclient-legacy/README.md

 print(session.get(3).text)
 ```

-Documentation will come after I fixed the code.
+Documentation will come later.
+For now, above examples will suffice.